Create a More Efficient Freight Network

 Metropolitan Chicago's freight system links us to the global economy.
 Nearly everything we buy as consumers must reach us by rail or truck, including the food we eat and the clothes we wear.

 Our freight system delivers everything that local businesses need to thrive—from raw materials for manufacturing to office supplies.
 Without the freight system we would be shut off from the rest of the world.

 But freight travel can negatively impact our communities as well.
 While the consumption of goods carried on our freight network creates jobs and boosts our economy, the movement of goods by truck and train can also increase congestion, add to air pollution, and hold up traffic at rail crossings.
 Freight bottlenecks caused by inadequate infrastructure make it harder for commuters to reach their destinations and for companies to get their goods into and out of our region—which hurts our economy.
 The region must balance this inherent tension so freight traffic can serve as an engine of economic prosperity with minimal impact on local communities.
 We must overcome the financial and institutional barriers that hamper freight improvements — such as the challenge of coordinating multiple private carriers within a competitive industry— while working together to produce both public and private benefits.

+Interactive mobility data visualizations highlight the need for an efficient freight network to support our region's transportation system.
 The increased investment in our freight system called for in GO TO 2040 will improve economic competitiveness by reducing travel delays and pollution and by improving safety.
 The private sector will fund some improvements through the normal course of business, but public investment is needed to promote economic growth as well as residents' health, safety, and welfare.